zama-ai/concrete/docs/tutorial/extensions.md

 ```

 {% hint style="danger" %}
+The wrapped function:
+- shouldn't have any side effects (e.g., no modification of global state)
+- should be deterministic (e.g., no random numbers)
+- should have the same output shape as its input (i.e., `output.shape` should be the same with `input.shape`)
+- each output element should correspond to a single input element (e.g., `output[0]` should only depend on `input[0]`)
-The wrapped function shouldn't have any side effects, and it should be deterministic.
-Otherwise, the outcome is undefined.
+If any of these constraints are violated, the outcome is undefined.
 {% endhint %}

 ## fhe.conv(...)